 (29% X tuition/room/board added to any non-refundable fees)

-In most cases, a withdrawn student will leave WWC with a "balance due".
-Since our resident students may choose to apply their campus work earnings toward the cost of tuition, room and board, this defers (delays) payment to the College.
+In most cases, a withdrawn student will leave WWC with a "balance due."
+Since resident students may choose to apply their campus work earnings toward the cost of tuition, room and board, this defers (delays) payment to the College.
 A withdrawn student may leave WWC owing at least the equivalent value of hours not worked in the semester or an amount equal to any aid the College is required to return as a result of the Refund Policy.
 Scholarships/grants/loans that have been designated for the spring semester cannot be used to cover a withdrawn student's unpaid costs from the fall semester.

 Software provided by the Department of Education is used to determine your "earned" versus "unearned" Federal aid.
 Any unearned Federal aid will be returned first to an Unsubsidized Direct Student Loan, Subsidized Student Direct Loan, Perkins, PLUS, Pell Grant, FSEOG then all other Title IV programs - in that order.
 A copy of this worksheet is available upon request.

-This same earned and unearned percentage will be used for the remainder of your aid (state, institutional).
-Any remaining unearned non-Federal aid will be returned to WWC institutional and state funds - in that order.
-Some states may calculate their own refunds.
+This same earned and unearned percentage will be used for the remainder of a student's aid (institutional/ state/private donor when applicable).
+Any remaining unearned non-Federal aid will be returned to WWC institutional, state and private donor - in that order.
 Any designated scholarships (civic club, church, etc) will be handled as instructed by the donor.
 If there are no special instructions, designated scholarships will be applied towards any remaining balance due to Warren Wilson College or refunded to the donor.
 Alternative educational bank loans and VA Chapter 33 benefits will also be applied towards any remaining balance due to the College.
-Any remaining alternative loan funds held by WWC will be returned to the borrower's lender as a prepayment.
-(Spring awards cannot be applied towards fall charges.)
-Any remaining VA Chapter 33 funds will be refunded to the student (VA recipient).
+Any remaining alternative loan funds held by WWC after direct costs have been paid will be returned to the borrower's lender as a prepayment.

-The Federal Return of Funds Policy and the definition of withdrawal are subject to change if necessary to remain in compliance with Federal Regulation.
+The Return of Federal Funds Policy and the definition of withdrawal are subject to change if necessary to remain in compliance with Federal Regulation.